openshift-online/ocm-support-cli/README.md

 ```
 --filter                     If non-empty, filters and deletes the matching capabilities.
---no-dry-run                 If false, it will execute the delete command call in instead of a dry run.
+--dryRun                     If false, it will execute the delete command call in instead of a dry run.
 -h, --help                   help for create
 ```